Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Results

 Although the STM images shown in the bottom panels of Figure~\ref{fig:STM} are all obtained for the same CDW structure in the top monolayer (HC), our results show a certain sensitivity to the modulations in the bottom monolayer as well.
 Therefore, we suggest that in clean samples, STM should be able to detect the changes associated to the inter-layer stacking.
 Naturally, defects are present in samples, thus the differences in relative intensity between the STM images may be more subtle and elusive to instruments that we would hope for.
-Although this is something that the rapid improvement in techniques for growth and measurement may overcome in a few years, it is instructive to provide a complementary analysis based on a totally different approach.
-To this aim, in the next subsection, we simulate diffraction patterns which can arise from transmission electron microscopy or electron energy loss spectroscopy.
+Although this is something that the rapid improvement in techniques for growth and measurement may overcome in a few years, it is instructive to provide a complementary analysis based on a different approach.
+To this aim, in the next subsection, we simulate geometric structure factors which can be used to interpret experimental data from X-ray diffraction, transmission electron microscopy or electron energy loss spectroscopy.